rantecki/docpad-plugin-tagging/README.md

 ### Index Pages

 The plugin will also dynamically generate a document for each tag found with the url `tags/[tagname].html`.
-The index document is created with the following metadata (by default):
+The index documents are created with the following metadata (by default):

 ```
 ---